 First, you’ll need to install MQ, or run it in a container or on the cloud.
 Pick your platform from the list in the Ready, Set, Connect series.
 The last step in each of these tutorials will lead you back to this tutorial.
 (If you are running MQ in the cloud, then you do not need to use this tutorial.
 Instead, use the tutorial in the IBM Cloud docs.)

 If you installed MQ for Linux or Windows, following this tutorial will help you to set up the console and use its powerful features.
 In this tutorial, the specific commands we give will be for Linux (Ubuntu), but the principles apply to all platforms and the commands should work on other platforms with little modification.
-If you’re using Windows, this Knowledge Center article will tell you the MQ data paths you should use.
+If you’re using Windows, this IBM Docs article will tell you the MQ data paths you should use.

 Completing this tutorial should take about 30 minutes.